-During the second and third quarters of FY2021, mining operations were temporarily suspended, which impacted the Company's revenue and net income.
+During the third quarter of FY2021, mining operations were temporarily suspended, which impacted the Company's revenue and net income.
 The net loss for the fourth quarter of FY2021 was due to \$5.8 million of income tax expense recognized during the quarter.